axiomgraph/enve-plugins/README.md

 There are two versions available.
 If Version 1.0 does not work, try Version 2.0.

 ## Windows ?
-copy all files from "Version 1.0" or "Version 2.0" (all frag and gre) to C:\Users\Username\.enve\ShaderEffects
+Copy all files from "Version 1.0" or "Version 2.0" (all frag and gre) to C:\Users\Username\.enve\ShaderEffects

 ## Linux